Note

 Basic troubleshooting

-The commit level workbook gives a lot of detailed information about the device health.
-That includes resources consumption at the module and device level, message latency, frequency, QLen, etc. In many cases, this information may help locate the root of the issue.
+The commit level workbook gives detailed information about device health.
+That includes resource consumption at the module and device level, message latency, frequency, QLen, and more.
+In many cases, this information can help locate the root of the issue.

-In this scenario, all parameters of the trouble device look normal and it's not clear why the device sends messages less frequent than expected.
-This fact is also confirmed by the messaging tab of the device-level workbook:
+In this scenario, all parameters of the trouble device look normal, and it's not clear why the device sends messages less frequently than expected.
+The messaging tab of the device-level workbook also confirms this:

 The Temperature Sensor